LR-FHSS: Overview and Performance Analysis

 \subsection{Coexistence with Legacy LoRa Networks}

-As LoRaWAN deployments will integrate end-devices using different LoRa DRs, including the novel LoRa--E, and will have to coexist with other LoRaWAN networks using different combinations of DRs, coexistence is a key aspect to investigate.
-In particular, the results evaluating the coexistence between LoRa and LoRa--E DRs will allow to build recommendations and best-practice strategies for deploying these technologies and ensuring their performance.
-Such recommendations may be to dedicate some channels to LoRa--E, or to limit the proportion of different DRs in each channel.
-Another topic related to coexistence is Adaptive Data Rate (ADR), for which the role of LoRa--E needs to be defined.
-In that regard, LoRaWAN may have to include new functionalities to adapt to an increase in network load by dynamically switching to LoRa--E when the goodput degrades.
+As LoRaWAN deployments will integrate end-devices using different LoRa DRs, including the novel LR-FHSS, and will have to coexist with other LoRaWAN networks using different combinations of DRs, coexistence is a key aspect to investigate.
+In particular, the results evaluating the coexistence between LoRa and LR-FHSS DRs will allow to build recommendations and best-practice strategies for deploying these technologies and ensuring their performance.
+Such recommendations may be to dedicate some channels to LR-FHSS, or to limit the proportion of different DRs in each channel.
+Another topic related to coexistence is adaptive data rate (ADR), for which the role of LR-FHSS needs to be defined.
+In that regard, LoRaWAN may have to include new functionalities to adapt to an increase in network load by dynamically switching to LR-FHSS when the goodput degrades.